 - Contrary to popular belief, witches weren't burned in England (or the Colonies, which mostly followed English practice).
 In Continental Europe, witchcraft was tried as heresy, for which the penalty was burning: but the pragmatic English tried witches for whatever they were supposed to have done with their magic, from murder down to theft and destruction of property, and sentenced them accordingly as the English sentence the common man.
 So while many witches were hanged, there were also many cases of convicted witches simply getting a fine or just a stern warning.
 Also contrary to popular belief, this was also the practice in Europe at large.
 The Spanish Inquisition, for example, was quick to pronounce 'Witchcraft' as 'Insanity' and refused to even consider charges of it.
 However, many local courts in Spain brought people up on charges of various counts of witchcraft on their own volition, though burning was again only reserved for the most serious of cases.
 Yet another contrariety to public belief, witches weren't persecuted in Western Europe before the Reformation.
 The Roman Catholic Church denied the existence of witchcraft and was quick to condemn those accusing others of the practise.

 - During much of English history, there were only two crimes punishable by burning: heresy and treason.
-The latter was punished in different ways depending on the offender's status and gender: nobles of either gender were beheaded; common men were hung, drawn and quartered (a rather gruesome form of Cruel and Unusual Death); and common women were burned at the stake (as a public-decency measure; hanging, drawing, and quartering often involved stripping the condemned of his clothes and always included emasculation).
+The latter was punished in different ways depending on the offender's status and gender: nobles of either sex were beheaded; commoner men were hanged, drawn and quartered (a rather gruesome form of Cruel and Unusual Death); and commoner women were burned at the stake (as a public-decency measure; hanging, drawing, and quartering often involved stripping the condemned of his clothes and always included emasculation).
 Treason came in two flavors: High Treason (treason against the state, including most of what we normally think of as treason, plus sundries such as counterfeiting the King's seal or NTR-ing the King's heir) and Petty Treason (murder of someone with lawful authority over you, most commonly murder of a man by his wife).